gnosek/gnome-shell-opacify/README.markdown

 to anything you want (0 is invisible, 255 is fully opaque).

+You can also control animation speed by setting:

+    var transition_time = 0.2;

+to whatever value you wish (it's in seconds).
+You may disable animations completely by setting the time to 0.

 Note: This extension will probably break anything else that wants to alter individual windows' opacities by resetting them at every window focus change.